Argentine president strolls to re-election victory

 | BUENOS AIRES

-BUENOS AIRES Argentina's centre-leftist president, Cristina Fernandez, won a landslide re-election victory on Sunday and regained control of Congress as voters credited her unconventional policies for a long economic boom.
+BUENOS AIRES Argentina's center-leftist president, Cristina Fernandez, won a landslide re-election victory on Sunday as voters credited her unconventional policies for a long economic boom.

 The result marks a dramatic change of fortunes for a leader who some critics once said might have to leave power early as angry protests by farmers and middle-class voters battered her approval ratings soon after she took office.